-If you will be unable to take a unit exam during the planned period on the course schedule, please let me know.
-In most cases, I can adjust the exam dates for you so you do not have to miss it.
-If you do miss an exam and do not contact me until after the exam window has closed, you will receive a 0 for that exam and will not be permitted to take it unless there are exceptional circumstances.
+If you will be unable to take a unit exam during the planned period on the course schedule, please let me know in advance so I can adjust the dates for your exam.
+If you miss an exam and do not contact me until after the exam window has closed, you will receive a 0 for that exam.